pomber/code-surfer/readme.md

 - `2[5:8]` focus columns 5, 6, 7 and 8 in line 2
 - `1,2[1,3:5,7],3` focus line 1, columns 1, 3, 4, 5 and 7 in line 2 and line 3

+_Note: In previous versions of CodeSurfer we used tokens instead of columns._

 ## Steps

 Add more codeblocks to add steps to a Code Surfer slide.